JamesByers/fireflies_project/hardware_version_history.md

 * Added a top copper pour to reduce environmental impact of circuit board manufacture.
 * Added support for 5k1 Ohm resistors on board for quicker build for forcing 3A USB-C current level.
 * Positioned the small caps much closer to the XOR gate.
-* Changes input and output pads to through hole for better mechanical strength,
+* Changed input and output pads to through hole for better mechanical strength,

 **Board v2.0.1**